stoplightio/elements/docs/getting-started/elements/introduction.md

 - [Usage with GatsbyJS](gatsby.md)
 - [Usage with AngularJS](angular.md)

-Once you're done and you're docs are live, give us a shout at [@stoplightio](https://twitter.com/stoplightio) and we'll help you share it with the world!
+Once you're done and your docs are live, give us a shout at [@stoplightio](https://twitter.com/stoplightio) and we'll help you share it with the world!